 Get Acquainted Social/Fundraiser for the Student Endowment Fund

-Description: The Get Acquainted Social is a great way to meet and mingle with both professionals and other students from the Western district.
+Description: The Get Acquainted Social is a great way to meet and mingle with both professionals and other students from the Western and Mountain Districts.
 Plus, volunteer to sell raffle tickets to raise money for the Richard T. Romer Student Endowment Fund and earn points for your school towards winning the Student Chapter Annual Meeting Award!

 Student Traffic Bowl

 Description: The ITE Collegiate Traffic Bowl is an annual competition between ITE student chapter teams using transportation planning and engineering topics for the clues, questions, and answers.
-The winning team will go on to compete at the Collegiate Traffic Bowl Grand Championship at the ITE International Meeting in Austin, Texas July 21 – 24, 2019.
-Schools must email their district’s Student Chair (Danielle Scharf) by June 1st to register.
-All teams from the Western District are required to attend the Pre-Qualification round after lunch on Monday.
+The winning team will go on to compete at the Collegiate Traffic Bowl Grand Championship at the ITE International Meeting in New Orleans, LA.
+Western District schools must email the District’s Student Funding and Initiatives Chair (Kimberly Leung) by June 1st to register.
+All teams from the Western District are required to attend the Pre-Qualification round on Monday.
 For more information on the ITE Collegiate Traffic Bowl, please visit http://www.ite.org/trafficbowl/.

 Student Resume Workshop

 Description: Bring your resume to be professionally reviewed and earn points for your school towards winning the Student Chapter Annual Meeting Award!
 No advanced sign up necessary.
 For more information, please email the Western District Career Guidance Chair, Josh McNeill.